Professor Amit Sahai received his Ph.D. in Computer Science from MIT in

 a Google Faculty

-He was awarded the 2016 Lockheed Martin Excellence in Teaching Award.
+For his teaching, he was awarded the 2016 Lockheed Martin Excellence in

 His research has been covered by several news agencies including the